Ucheduk/react-boilerplate/README.md

 Once this repo has been setup on Codacy by the TTL, replace the above badge with the actual one from the Codacy dashboard, and add the code coverage badge as well.
 This is mandatory

-This is a simple JavaScript starter repo template for setting up your project.
+This is a simple react boilerplate repo template for setting up your project.
 The setup contains

 - Jest: For runnung tests.
 We strongly recommend that JavaScript projects use Jest

 - Eslint & Prettier: For formatting code to match ESlint AirBnB coding standard.
 You might need to install the ESlint and Prettier plugins for your code editor to make the most of these utilities

-## Why

-Talk about what problem this solves, what SDG(s) and SGD targets it addresses and why these are imoirtant

 ## Usage
  How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup